-Failing to heed to the reporting conditions would be considered a felony and even first-time violators would face up to four years behind bars regardless of their reasons for running afoul of the law.
-Still, Epstein – with his big bucks and powerful posse of lawyers – was able to skirt the system even as a "risk three" offender.
+Failing to heed to the reporting conditions would be considered a felony and even first-time violators.
+SORNA requires jurisdictions to include a maximum penalty of greater than one year for failing to report.
+Still, Epstein – with his big bucks and powerful posse of lawyers – was able to skirt the system even as a "tier three" offender.

 “Jeffrey Epstein was labeled a level one offender in both Florida and the U.S. Virgin Islands, but a level three in New York and there are still many questions regarding the role of his power and money in avoiding responsibility,” noted Melissa Jampol, a former sex crimes assistant at the Manhattan District Attorney’s Office.
 “And the impact of states applying the law differently is that the value of the offender status labeling is applied disparately and not uniformly.”

 In 2008, Epstein entered into a plea deal rather than face trial for sex crimes in Florida.
 He served 13 months in county jail and was directed to register as a sex offender -- but avoided all federal charges.
 Or at least, Epstein did up until this past July, when the FBI apprehended him at New Jersey's Teterboro Aiport and accused him of trafficking minors for sex.